sepehr/serverless-offline-golang/README.md

 sls deploy -s dev
 ```

+## Making Changes
+- Renaming lambdas requires you to update the names in `Makefile`, `serverless.yml` and `template.yml`.
+- Updating APIGW endpoints requires you to update both `serverless.yml` and `template.yml` (if you want it offline).

-### Notes
+## Additional Notes
-Included `serverless.yml` definition is originated from the official `aws-go-dep` template provided by the serverless.js
+- Included `serverless.yml` definition is originated from the official `aws-go-dep` template provided by the serverless
 framework with just a minimal update to add a APIGW endpoint.
-Original `hello` and `world` sample lambdas have been
-replaced by more useful samples.
+- One of the template sample lambdas has been replaced by a more useful one that can work with APIGW.
+- Sample lambdas have been organized into `cmd/` directory as per [common practice](https://github.com/golang-standards/project-layout).